-GRADUATION AWARDS: Graduation awards for academic honors are based upon the cumulative total weighted grade point average at the end of the seventh semester senior year (except Valedictorian, which will be calculated at the end of the third quarter of senior year).
+Graduation Awards: Graduation awards for academic honors are based upon the cumulative total weighted grade point average at the end of the seventh semester senior year (except Valedictorian, which will be calculated at the end of the third quarter of senior year).
 Graduation with High Honors (3.75-3.99) and Highest Honors (4.00 and above) is calculated using the seventh (7th) semester cumulative weighted grade point average.

-ATTENDANCE AND ACADEMIC CREDIT: Christian Brothers views the daily classroom activities, lectures, and discussions as necessary and invaluable components of the education process.
+Attendance and Academic Credit: Christian Brothers views the daily classroom activities, lectures, and discussions as necessary and invaluable components of the education process.
 Attendance at each class session is required.
 In the absence of this direct instruction, the student's lack of interaction with instructors and classmates substantially compromises the quality of the education the student is receiving.
 Therefore, regular attendance is crucial to a Christian Brothers education.

-If a student is absent more than 10 times per semester (due to any non-school-related absence) from any class, he/she will receive NO CREDIT for that class for that semester.
+If a student is absent more than 8 times per semester (due to any non-school-related absence) from any class, the school reserves the right to award NO CREDIT for that class for that semester.
 Students must retake, in a timely manner, all courses for which they receive "No Credit" to graduate.
-If a student has missed half of any given set, the tardy may be considered an absence for the class.
-This rule includes all absences (excused or unexcused) except for those that are "school-related".
+If a student is absent for half or more of any given class period, .
+This rule includes all absences (excused or unexcused) except for those that are "school-related."